-Impacts during the construction period Level of Significance 7.2.1 Hydrological and water Quality impacts 7.2.1.1 Impacts of the drainage pattern of the area Disruption to existing surface and sub-surface drainage pattern in the area is envisaged with the project implementation.
-The mitigation works in this site will focus on the drainage improvement.
-Therefore, during rainy season heavy flow of water is expected to be generated and would be accumulated between the road and the slope.
+Impacts during the construction period Level of Significance 7.2.1 Hydrological and water quality impacts 7.2.1.1 Impacts of the drainage pattern of the area Disruption to existing surface and sub-surface drainage patterns in the area is envisaged with the project implementation.
+The mitigation works on this site will focus on drainage improvement.
+Therefore, during the rainy season heavy flow of water is expected to be generated and would be accumulated between the road and the slope.
 The water inundation of the existing drainage may be expected.
-Increase of water through the unstable slope may intensify the risk of slope failures of the unstable section.
-Less Significant 7.2.1.2 Water pollution and impacts on surface water quality During the slope excavation, removal of debris can generate high sediment laden runoff there could be a possibility that contaminated runoff may pollute the water within the stream flowing in the affected area.
-Improper disposal of oils and other harmful substances/contaminants from machinery, leakages from temporary storage tanks, solid waste and wastewater disposal/dumping could occur causing adverse impacts on quality of the water.
-However, during rainy season, the rainwater running through the disturbed slope tends to pick up sediment, oil and other pollutants generated during construction can contaminate the water of the stream.
-Highly Significant 7.2.1.3 Erosional impacts and stream bed alterations The project activities will open the slope for surface erosion during the construction phase.
-The existing surface and sub-surface drainage pattern in the area will be disrupted during construction phase.
-Therefore, the erosional impacts are highly significant due to a stream is located close proximity to the mitigation area.
-Highly Significant 7.2.1.4 Open defecation and waterborne infections As site is located close to stream and tea plantations, possibility of open defecation is high.
-Faecal contamination of the stream or runoff water flow will be expected during construction due to open defecation of the contractor's workforce as the area consists thick vegetation cover.
-Highly Significant 7.2.1.5 Impacts on the downstream water uses The construction activities will be carried out on slopes with thick soil overburden consisting of both residual and colluvium soils.
-Therefore, the slope will be prone to erosion during land clearing and land reshaping phase.
-This may increase the sediment load in stream which at present has clean water, and affect the users at down slope areas.
-Highly Significant
+An increase of water through the unstable slope may intensify the risk of slope failures of the unstable section.
+Highly Significant 7.2.1.2 Water pollution and impacts on surface water quality During the slope excavation, the removal of debris can generate high sediment-laden runoff there could be a possibility that contaminated runoff may pollute the water within the stream flowing in the affected area.
+Improper disposal of oils and other harmful substances/contaminants from machinery, leakages from temporary storage tanks, solid waste, and wastewater disposal/dumping could occur causing adverse impacts on the quality of the water.
+However, during the rainy season, the rainwater running through the disturbed slope tends to pick up sediment, oil, and other pollutants generated during construction.
+As there is no stream nearby, the water pollution and impacts on surface water quality are considered insignificant.
+Insignificant 7.2.1.3 Erosional impacts and stream bed alterations The project activities will open the slope for surface erosion during the construction phase.
+The existing surface and sub-surface drainage pattern in the area will be disrupted during the construction phase.
+The erosional impacts are not significant due to nonavailability of a stream in close proximity to the mitigation area.
+Insignificant 7.2.1.4 Open defecation and waterborne infections As the site is located close to thick vegetation cover and tea plantations, the possibility of the open defecation is high.
+Faecal contamination of water of the runoff flow will be expected during construction due to open defecation of the contractor's workforce as the area consists of thick vegetation cover.
+Significant 7.2.1.5 Impacts on the downstream water uses The construction activities will be carried out on slopes with exposed and loose soil, therefore, the slope will be prone to erosion during land clearing and land reshaping phase.
+This may increase the sediment load during rains and flow to the road, since there are no properly made drainage systems this may cause nuisance to pedestrians.
+Insignificant